Bias Related Harassment Policy

 Concerns of Personal Safety

-In addition, if at any time following an incident, the victim feels his/her personal safety is at risk; he/she should immediately contact the Dean of Student Life who will complete an assessment of the risk and render a decision that is appropriate to the situation.
+In addition, if at any time following an incident, the victim feels his/her personal safety is at risk; he/she should immediately contact the Associate Vice President of Student Affairs who will complete an assessment of the risk and render a decision that is appropriate to the situation.
 For example, if the victim is concerned about any type of retaliation from the perpetrator or their acquaintances, the College can impose a “no contact” condition between all parties involved.
 If someone violates the “no contact” (i.e., tries to contact the victim through friends), they will be charged disciplinarily and can be subject to immediate dismissal from the College.

 Informing Campus Community on Security Procedures

 North Country Community College notifies students of security concerns in a number of ways.
 Most importantly, in a pro-active manner, students are reminded during orientation, the residential check-in process, and periodically during the semester of the importance of good choices and personal security as they go about their daily lives.
 Additionally, (1) flyers are posted reminding students of areas of concern are produced and distributed across the campus, (2) the importance of locking doors and securing personal possessions is widely addressed; students and employees are instructed to secure any door that is found unlocked, (3) students are reminded of the importance of exercising good judgment in the selection of activities in which they engage and individuals with whom they affiliate.
-(4) students and parents are encouraged to investigate and ask questions about campus crime statistics which are maintained by the Dean of Student Life.
+(4) students and parents are encouraged to investigate and ask questions about campus crime statistics which are maintained by the Associate Vice President of Student Affairs.